Theory of the Elementary Particles: The spectrum of the particle masses

 To summarize the facts concerning the $\nu$-branch of the mesons and bary-ons.
-The masses of these particles seem to follow the integer multiple rule if one uses the $\pi^\pm$\,mesons as reference, however the mass ratios share a common factor 0.85 $\pm$ 0.025.
+The masses of these particles seem to follow the integer multiple rule if one uses the $\pi^\pm$\,mesons as reference, however the mass ratios share a common factor 0.848 $\pm$ 0.025.

-To summarize what we have learned about the \emph{integer multiple rule}: In spite of differences in charge, spin, strangeness, and charm the masses of the ``stable" mesons and baryons of the $\gamma$-branch are integer multiples of the mass of the $\pi^0$\,meson within at most 3.3\% and on the average within 0.66\%.
-Correspondingly, the masses of the ``stable" particles of the $\nu$-branch are, after multiplication with a factor 0.85 $\pm$ 0.025, integer multiples of the mass of the $\pi^\pm$\,mesons.
+To summarize what we have learned about the \emph{integer multiple rule}, which is not a theory, but a summary of experimental facts: In spite of differences in charge, spin, strangeness, and charm the masses of the ``stable" mesons and baryons of the $\gamma$-branch are integer multiples of the mass of the $\pi^0$\,meson, within at most 3.3\% and on the average within 0.66\%.
+Correspondingly, the masses of the ``stable" particles of the $\nu$-branch are, after multiplication with a factor 0.848 $\pm$ 0.025, integer multiples of the mass of the $\pi^\pm$\,mesons.
 The integer multiple rule has been anticipated much earlier by Nambu [10], who wrote in 1952 that ``some regularity [in the masses of the particles] might be found if the masses were measured in a unit of the order of the $\pi$-meson mass".
 A similar suggestion has been made by Fr\"ohlich [11].
 The integer multiple rule suggests that the particles are the result of superpositions of modes and higher modes of a wave equation.